 Who is sponsoring the work?

-Now that we have established that most of the work on Drupal is sponsored, we want to study which organizations contribute to Drupal.
-While 889 different organizations contributed to Drupal, approximately 50% of them received four credits or fewer.
-The top 30 organizations (roughly the top 3%) account for about 48% of the total credits, which implies that the top 30 companies play a crucial role in the health of the Drupal project.
-The graph below shows the top 30 organizations and the number of credits they received between July 1, 2016 and June 30, 2017:
+Now that we've established a majority of contributions to Drupal are sponsored, we want to study which organizations contribute to Drupal.
+While 1,002 different organizations contributed to Drupal, approximately 50% of them received four credits or less.
+The top 30 organizations (roughly the top 3%) account for approximately 30% of the total credits, which implies that the top 30 companies play a crucial role in the health of the Drupal project.
+The graph below shows the top 30 organizations and the number of credits they received between July 1, 2017 and June 30, 2018:

-While not immediately obvious from the graph above, different types of companies are active in Drupal's ecosystem:
+While not immediately obvious from the graph above, a variety of different types of companies are active in Drupal's ecosystem: